Esri/arcgis-experience-builder-sdk-resources/samples/web-component/README.md

----
-title: Web component
-description: >-
-    This sample demonstrates how to write a Web component and include it in a custom Experience Builder widget.
----

 # Web component

 This sample demonstrates how to write a Web component and include it in a custom Experience Builder widget.